|Top Scorer||J Milburn (19)|

-Having been promoted last season confidence levels were high and United were on the coat-tails of eventual Champions Portsmouth through most of the season before slipping back to 4th.
+Having been promoted last season confidence levels were high and United were on the coat-tails of eventual Champions Portsmouth throughout most of the season before slipping back to 4th.

 A dismal display at Gallowgate resulted in a shock home defeat to Second Division Bradford in the FA Cup Third round.